Review team delivery plans in Azure Boards

 - Iteration paths must be assigned to each work item.

 - For dependency icons and lines to show, work items must be linked via the Predecessor-Successor link type or other custom dependency link type.
-(Remote link types are not supported.)
+(Remote link types aren't supported.)
 You can add custom link types only for on-premises environments.

 If you edit a plan and the changes that you make don't seem to appear in the plan, refresh your browser.
 A browser refresh is sometimes needed to trigger the updates.